Corey Bailey

 If the foil method causes any static electricity, you probably have a grounding

 problem.
-Use an ohmmeter to check the connection from the heads to the
+Use an ohmmeter to check the connection from the heads to the chassis

-ground connection between the head block and chassis so, clean everything.
+the ground connection between the head block and chassis so, clean everything.

 Use anti corrosion chemicals if you think they will help, but make sure they are